853 Classified Grievance or Complaint

 This grievance and complaint policy is available to classified employees.
 Classified employees means employees who are neither faculty nor executive, administrative/ professional staff.
 Probationary employees in this classification are also included in this definition.
 Student workers, graduate assistants, adjunct faculty, and temporary workers are not included in the definition of classified employees for purposes of this policy.

-B. Concerns Excluded from this Grievance and Complaint Policy
+B. Concerns Excluded from this Grievance or Complaint Policy

-1. Claims of unlawful discrimination or unlawful harassment based on protected class status.
-The procedures for these concerns are set forth in Policy 26 Discrimination and Harassment Based on Protected Categories Other Than Sex, Policy 27 Misconduct, Discrimination, and Harassment Based on Sex (Including Pregnancy, Sexual Orientation, and Gender Identity/Expression), and Policy 29 Title IX Compliance.
+1. Claims of unlawful discrimination or unlawful harassment based on protected class status as set forth in Policy 26 Discrimination and Harassment Based on Protected Categories Other Than Sex, Policy 27 Misconduct, Discrimination, and Harassment Based on Sex (Including Pregnancy, Sexual Orientation, and Gender Identity/Expression), and Policy 29 Title IX Compliance.

 C. Employment Concerns Subject to Review as a Grievance